scrapy/scrapy/docs/topics/exporters.rst

 If you are in a hurry, and just want to use an Item Exporter as an :doc:`Item Pipeline <item-pipeline>` see the :ref:`File Export Pipeline
 <file-export-pipeline>`.
 Otherwise, if you want to know how Item Exporters
-work, or need more custom functionality (not covered by the :ref:`File Export Pipeline <file-export-pipeline>`) continue reading below.
+work or need more custom functionality (not covered by the :ref:`File Export Pipeline <file-export-pipeline>`), continue reading below.

-In order to use a Item Exporter, you  must instantiate it with its required args.
+In order to use an Item Exporter, you  must instantiate it with its required args.
 Each Item Exporter requires different arguments, so check each exporter documentation to be sure, in :ref:`topics-exporters-reference`.
 After you have instantiated you exporter, you have to: